Table Sizes, Digital Apps, and Seating in a Snap!

 How Many Wedding Guests per Table?

-Your wedding planner can help you decide on both table size and shape to give your guests enough room and make the most of the room space.
+Your wedding planning team can help you decide on both table size and shape to give your guests enough room and make the most of the space.

 As a general rule, use the following guide: